 Now on the final stretch of my time in the otherwise underwhelming Nagano prefecture, I thought to myself that I had surely kept the best part for dessert.
 I wasn’t wrong.

-Where to find snow monkeys
+Where to find snow monkeys in Japan

 The rather contentiously-named Hell’s Valley (Jigokudani Yaen-Koen or 地獄谷, a common name for Japanese passes with volcanic activity) turned out to be quite lovely, in fact.